Coding for Kids 2026: Best Platforms and How to Stay Focused

 Tip: Look at what excites your child.
 Do they love Minecraft?
 Try Minecraft modding with Java or Python.
 Like stories?
 Start with animation projects.

 Nothing motivates like results.
 A great way to keep your child engaged is to help them build a mini-game from scratch.
-For example:
+This teaches them that they are creators, not just consumers.

 "Catch the Cat" in Scratch: